Search

 Student Leadership - Rising Star Award

 The Student Leadership – Rising Star Award supports, promotes, and recognizes students, our future leaders and advocates for family medicine.
-It is awarded to two medical students (one from the University for Alberta and one from the University of Calgary).
+It is awarded to two medical students (one from the University for Alberta and one from the University of Calgary) who demonstrate an interest in or commitment to a career in family medicine.

 Awards Criteria

-• Nominee is a student enrolled in the undergraduate medical degree program at either University of Alberta or the University of Calgary
+• The nominee is a student enrolled in the undergraduate medical degree program at either the University of Alberta or the University of Calgary and is in clerkship (i.e. third or fourth year)

-• Nominee is NOT a current member of the ACFP Board or the Awards and Recognition Committee
+• The nominee is NOT a current member of the ACFP Board or the Member Engagement and Recognition Committee

 Need Support?